julianvasa/gof-made-simple/src/Behavioral/State/README.md

 <h2>Design participants</h2>

-The observer pattern has four participants.
+The state pattern has four participants.

 - State – The interface define operations which each state must handle.
 - Concrete States – The classes which contain the state specific behavior.